 You’re looking for tricks to improve the way you mix at home.

-We’ll discuss the differences between mono and stereo mixing.
-Plus the science behind the impact of sound perception.
-We’ll also cover the benefits of mixing in mono, like how it adds punch and power to your mix.
+We’ll explain the differences between mono and stereo mixing and cover the benefits of mixing in mono, like how it adds punch and power to your mix.

 What is mono mixing?